RudiCamilleri/mita/README.md

 4. Then, the client is to call payGuarantee() with a transfer of the Ether required by the contract
 5. Then, the owner can call createOrder() to create an order. createOrder() cannot be called unless the client has paid the performance guarantee
 6. When any servers arrive and are accepted, the owner calls markServersDelivered() and specifies how many small, medium and large servers have arrived for a particular order
+7. To pay the client for the order, the owner has to top up the smart contract balance by calling the topUpPaymentsToClient() function

 ##### Configurable Parameters